zainabelsayed/blog-website/README.md

 It's a simple but elegant blog website built with angular12, swiperjs and json server for the mock api here is a <a href="https://www.loom.com/share/803b20e29cba407dadc72fbd9281009b">demo</a>
 ## how it works
-first: go to the api folder and open the terminal in the root of the folder and run ```json-server api.json``` to run the local server
+-first: go to the api folder and open the terminal in the root of the folder and run ```json-server api.json``` to run the local server

-second: go to the client-side folder and open the terminal on the root of the folder and run ```npm install``` to install all dependancies and then run ```ng serve -o``` to run the angular app. and that's it now you can see and interact with the website!
+-second: go to the client-side folder and open the terminal on the root of the folder and run ```npm install``` to install all dependancies and then run ```ng serve -o``` to run the angular app. and that's it now you can see and interact with the website!